 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Buenos Aires is one of those cities that leaves its mark on you – in a good way, I promise!
 This city is the beating heart of the country and definitely, one of the highlights of Argentina you have to visit at least once.
-With its rich blend of architecture, incredible food, and energetic nightlife, Argentina’s capital city is a place you definitely don’t want to miss.
+With its rich blend of architecture, incredible food, wide variety of tours, and energetic nightlife, This capital city is one of the places in Argentina you definitely don’t want to miss.

 It can feel overwhelming at first but trust me, it won’t take long for Buenos Aires to capture your heart.

 The city is made up of 48 neighborhoods (called ‘barrios’), each with its own vibrant personality.
 You can bet that there’s something interesting to do in each one!
 Honestly, you could spend years in this city and never get bored.

 The likelihood is, however, that you don’t have years to spend in Buenos Aires and that’s why we’ve put together this guide.
 This way you can make the most of your time here – whether you’re visiting Buenos Aires for a few days, or live here and want something new to try.

 Here are the best things to do in Buenos Aires to make sure you enjoy your time in this amazing city.

 - The BEST Things to do in Buenos Aires, Argentina

 - 1. Go on a free walking tour

 - 2. Walk the colorful streets of La Boca